prebid/prebid.github.io/prebid-server/endpoints/openrtb2/video.md

 | range | Optional | `Object` |  Container object price granularity range. |
 | range.max | Required | `Float` |   |
 | range.increment | Required | `Float` |   |

+### Regulations

+{% capture legalNotice %}

+  This resource should not be construed as legal advice and Prebid.org makes no guarantees about compliance with any law or regulation.
+Please note that because every company and its collection, use, and storage of personal data is different, you should also seek independent legal advice relating to obligations under European and /or US regulations, including the General Data Protection Regulations (GDPR), the existing ePrivacy Directive and California Consumer Protection Act (CCPA).
+Only a lawyer can provide you with legal advice specifically tailored to your situation.
+Nothing in this guide is intended to provide you with, or should be used as a substitute for, legal advice tailored to your business.
+  {% endcapture %}

+{% include /alerts/alert_important.html content=legalNotice %}

+In order for publishers to meet their transparency, notice and choice/consent requirements under the GDPR and CCPA, Prebid Server supports the [IAB Europe Transparency & Consent Framework](https://www.iab.com/topics/consumer-privacy/gdpr/) and the [CCPA Compliance Framework](https://www.iab.com/guidelines/ccpa-framework/).

+Publishers can enable GDPR regulations by setting `regs.ext.gdpr` to `1`.
+To disable GDPR, change the setting to `0`.
+The default setting is `0`.

+Publishers can comply with CCPA regulations by setting `regs.ext.us.privacy` to one of the accepted string formats outlined in [IAB's CCPA Framework](https://iabtechlab.com/wp-content/uploads/2019/11/OpenRTB-Extension-U.S.-Privacy-IAB-Tech-Lab.pdf) such as `1YNN`.

 ## Examples